cataniamatt/docker-guide/README.md

 ```
 # syntax=docker/dockerfile:1

-# start by pulling the python image
 FROM python

-# switch working directory
 WORKDIR /var/www/test

-# copy the requirements file into the image
 COPY requirements.txt requirements.txt

-# install the dependencies and packages in the requirements file
 RUN pip install -r requirements.txt

 # copy every content from the local file to the image